 What We Reported in 2020

-Experts we quoted then didn't hold back.
-Dr. Michael Weiner of UCSF called it "a breakthrough."
+Experts we quoted back in 2020 didn't hold back.
+Dr. Michael Weiner of UCSF called the blood test "a breakthrough."
 Harvard's Rudolph Tanzi said it had "the promise to make early detection possible, before we have symptoms."
 Dr. Howard Fillit of the Alzheimer's Drug Discovery Foundation called it "a real game changer."

 Extraordinary Diagnostic Accuracy